 After breakfast, we take in the scenic wonderlands of two National Parks in the Sibenik area: Krka, with its breathtaking waterfalls, and Kornati, comprised of more than 140 islands with numerous coves and crystal-clear waters.
 The day is devoted to tour these scenic destinations.
 After our visit here, the evening is at leisure in Sibenik.
 (B, L)

 In the morning there is time for a swim before we continue sailing.
 After lunch, we arrive in the UNESCO-listed city of Trogir.
 Our time here is at leisure until we set course for Split.
 Here, a walking tour of the historic inner city takes us to the Palace of the Roman Emperor Diocletian, a UNESCO World Heritage Site.
 We see the remnants of Split’s Roman heritage, its Renaissance and Gothic structures, Jupiter’s Temple, the Peristyle, and the Cathedral.
 (B, L)

 We sail to Bol, home of the Golden Horn, one of the most breathtaking beaches in Croatia.
 This vast, golden pebble beach is unique in that it changes shape and position depending on the direction of the winds.
 Before lunch, there is time for a swim in the clear blue waters.
 Later, we sail to the island of Hvar where we enjoy a sightseeing tour that includes the first public theatre in Europe, the Franciscan Monastery, and many more historic sights.
 The evening is free to explore Hvar and to dine on your own in one of the excellent restaurants.
 (B, L)

-Note: Due to the limited capacity of the Hvar harbor (during peak season in July and August) port of call can be substituted for Stari Grad/Jelsa.
-In that case transfer by bus will be organized to and from Hvar.
+Note: Due to the limited capacity of the Hvar harbor (during peak season in July and August) the port of call can be substituted for Stari Grad/Jelsa.
+In that case transfers by bus will be organized to and from Hvar.